-The introduction of new systems needs to happen in collaboration with staff.
+When new systems are introduced , this needs to be done in collaboration with staff.
 Staff are users too and their experience matters.

 Things to think about

-- Do you have manual internal processes for activities which could be automated?
+- Do you have manual internal processes for activities which could be automated/done using AI technology?

-- How easy it is for you, your colleagues or your volunteers to book annual leave or to claim expenses?
+- How easy is it for you, your colleagues or your volunteers to use internal systems for simple admin tasks (eg book annual leave or claim expenses)?

 Internal systems: five levels of maturity

-2. InconsistentSome digital tools are available but their use is erratic.
+2. InconsistentSome excellent digital tools are available but their take-up has been patchy due to the lack of staff engagement.

 3. DiscretionalGood digital tools are available, with onboarding and support on request.

-4. EffectiveThere is investment in digital tools that improve the working lives of staff.
+4. EffectiveThere is an investment in digital tools that improve the working lives of staff who are engaged in the design of technology and processes.

-5. EfficientA comprehensive suite of connected digital tools, with proactive support for staff is in use.
+5. EfficientA comprehensive suite of connected digital tools, co-designed with affected staff is widely used.
+Automation/AI significantly reduces repetitive tasks.

 Scores by year